rlawogns08/Alice/README.md

-This is the README file for the Hello-world project.
+This is the README file for the Alice and Bob project.